Jonathan-LeRoux/overleaf-backup-tool/README.md

 projects.json contains the metadata about the projects in Overleaf.
 Successfully backed up projects will not be downloaded again if they are not changed in Overleaf.

+## Setting preferences for each repo
+projects.csv allows the user to set preferences for each repo, via the last 3 columns of each row:
+- perform local backup or not (1 to backup, 0 to skip)
+- choose non-default location for local backup (replace empty string with non-default backup path as needed)
+- perform remote backup or not (1 to backup, 0 to skip)